MaxKumundzhiev/CS2020-OST-SM/flink/README.md

 2. ### The data is being served from a streaming microservice inside api folder

-#### Note that for performance enhancement.
-The data is being loaded from Cassandra Database into memory (to avoid slow hard disk I/O later)
-####  when the application starts.
-In this way, you have to statically define the partitions names from which the data will be served inside the streaming api main file.

 ### inside a terminal, install the following packages (It is highly recommended to create an isolated conda environment for that)

 ```